Old Map of Glasgow, 1851 by Tallis & Rapkin - River Clyde, Argyle St, Central, University

 A number of train lines are visible on the south side of the Clyde, but they haven't yet crossed the river in 1851.
 Glasgow Central Station wouldn't be opened for another 28 years in 1879.

-Around the edges of the map are detailed engravings of prominent buildings and landmarks in Glasgow, including The Royal Exchange, a lovely view the Clyde with some well-to-do types strolling along it, New Bridge, Glasgow University, the Cathedral, and the Royal Bank of Scotland.
+Around the edges of the map are detailed engravings of prominent buildings and landmarks in Glasgow, including The Royal Exchange, a lovely view of the Clyde with some well-to-do types strolling along it, New Bridge, Glasgow University, the Cathedral, and the Royal Bank of Scotland.